How Does A Dowry Work

 Conclusion

 By educating ourselves, engaging in open communication, challenging harmful social norms, and supporting victims of dowry violence, we can work towards eradicating this harmful practice and creating a world where marriages are based on love, respect, and mutual support.
 We encourage you to share this article with your friends and family to raise awareness about the dowry system and its impact on individuals and communities.
 Let's work together to create a future where all marriages are free from the burden of dowry demands.
-Take action today by supporting organizations that are fighting against dowry-related violence and promoting gender equality.
+That said, take action today by supporting organizations that are fighting against dowry-related violence and promoting gender equality.
 Your voice matters, and together, we can make a difference.